matiaspub/WheelChanger/README.md

 ````

 ## Mouse Map
-It contain redefine standart keys as first line in code below, but you can change it.
+It contains redefine standart keys as first line in code below, but you can change it.
 ````
 [
   { "button": "scroll_up", "modifiers": ["ctrl"], "command": "wheel_changer" },